 Steve Opperman, Head Coach

 Under his leadership, Opperman always had his squads among the strongest academic teams on campus.
-In his 16 seasons at Duquesne, 11 student-athletes have been named to the A-10 Academic All-Conference team, five student-athletes have been named Academic All-America and one A-10 Student-Athlete of the Year.
+In his 17 seasons at Duquesne, 13 student-athletes have been named to the A-10 Academic All-Conference team, five student-athletes have been named Academic All-America and one A-10 Student-Athlete of the Year.

-Opperman has compiled a 343-343 (.500) in 22 seasons as a head coach.
+Opperman is the winningest coach at Duquesne University.
+He has compiled a 395-381 (.509) record in 25 seasons as a head coach.

 Ryan Sweitzer is in his 2nd season as Assistant Coach for the Duquesne Dukes.
 Sweitzer came to Duquesne from Eastern Illinois, where he was the Assistant Coach.
 His primary focus was the team’s offense and blocking.
 Along with his coaching experience, he brings his high-level playing experience with him.
 He attended Penn State University, where he helped the Nittany Lions win a National Championship in 2008.
 As an opposite hitter, he finished his playing career with a .303 hitting percentage.
 After college, Sweitzer played professionally in Switzerland.

 Liz Homan is in her 3rd season as an Assistant Coach with Duquesne.
 Homan returned to the Bluff in 2013, after playing professionally for a season in Lyon, France.
 In her 1st season, she helped coach the 2013 A10 Championship team.
 Homan works primarily with the middle blockers.
 She played for Opperman from 2008-2011 and she is one of the Dukes’ most decorated players.
 Homan earned several All-Conference honors and was Duquesne’s first ever AVCA All-American.
 She graduated in 2015 with a Masters degree in Sports Leadership.